annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 Credit: Major part of this section is taken from Philip Reames Background section from the link above.

-The loop vectorizer currently handles single exit loops, where the exit is from the latch.
-If we have early exits from the loop, then we cannot vectorize the loop.
+Currently, the loop vectorizer handles single exit loops, where the exit is from the latch.
+In addition, it is able to vectorize multi-exit loops with computable exits.
+If we have early dd-exit from the loop, then we cannot vectorize the loop.
 Here is an example, we currently vectorize.

 .. code::